User Profile: Dr. Bernard Hubbard

 Who uses NASA Earth science data?
 Dr. Bernard Hubbard, to help locate mineral resources and assess natural hazards

-Research interests: If you own a cell phone you also own a set of rare earth elements, or REEs.
+Research interests: If you own a cell phone you also own a set of rare Earth elements (REEs).
 REEs are key ingredients in the circuitry and components of your phone.
 Actually, these elements are not that rare, but finding these elements in quantities large enough to justify the cost of mining them is, which makes them economically valuable.
 Identifying potential sources for these REEs in remote locations around the world is one facet of the work of Dr. Bernard Hubbard.

 Individual minerals can be identified by the specific wavelengths in which they emit or reflect radiant energy.
 For example, REEs have unique spectral signatures, especially in the near-infrared portion of the electromagnetic spectrum.
 Hyperspectral instruments can reveal these unique spectral signatures and allow geologists to identify specific REEs present in rocks.
 If these rocks are well exposed, these spectral signatures may even be detected by sensors on orbiting satellites.
 Dr. Hubbard uses these sensor returns to map the spatial distribution of minerals and combines these maps with digital geographic information system (GIS) information to help locate mineral resources.